 You may also email your teachers at any time.
 All teachers have Wise email addresses that will be provided to you at Parent Orientation and student visitations.

 Information shared with staff or in your classroom is CONFIDENTIAL.
 It is important that we respect the privacy of each family and create a safe and trusting environment in which to nurture our children.
-In order to maintain our families’ privacy we will provide you with a directory that incorporates the entire school.
 The information provided in our school directory is to be used in a private manner and never used to solicit business.
 Emails should never be used for mass marketing; any concerns regarding the use of emails should be brought to the office.

 California State Law requires that a parent or legal guardian, or, an adult over the age of 18 who is designated by the parent or guardian, sign each child in and out of school every day with both signature and clock time.
 In addition, it is mandated that the adult’s signature be legible and complete; initials are not acceptable for these forms.
 Only you, or someone designated by you (including those listed on your child’s emergency card in their online Magnus account) can sign in or out each day.
 Do not send siblings, or allow children to sign in or out for themselves.
 The sign-in sign-out sheets are on a clipboard in your child’s class.

 The Emergency Card in your child’s online Magnus account is our way of immediately contacting you while you are away from your child.
 This form is required by the State of California and must be updated each year.
 Families are required to complete ONE Emergency Form per child.
 Please complete the form in its entirety – there is no part that can be left incomplete.
 Also, remember to sign and date this document.
-If you need to make a change to your emergency card, especially the parent contacts or the adults allowed to pick up your child, please make any appropriate changes in your Magnus account.
+If you need to make a change to your emergency card, especially the parent contacts or the adults allowed to pick up your child, please make any appropriate changes in your Magnus account as well as contact the EC office.

 It is critical that your emergency card be accurate and up to date.
 It must reflect current phone numbers and contacts for those you wish to pick up your child.
 The EC will only release your child to those adults designated by you on the emergency card in their online Magnus account.
 We may request identification at any time of any person and we appreciate your cooperation at pick up time.
 If you wish someone NOT ON YOUR EMERGENCY CARD to pick up your child you must: